uio-bmi/immuneML/docs/source/tutorials/how_to_generate_a_random_repertoire_dataset.rst

       formats: [AIRR, Pickle] # list of formats to export the datasets to

-Generate random repertoire dataset in the code
+Generate a random repertoire dataset in the code
 ----------------------------------------------

-To do the same from the code, use the `RandomDatasetGenerator` class, located in the package simulation.dataset_generation.
+For developers, it is also possible to generate a random repertoire dataset directly inside the code.
+To do this, use the RandomDatasetGenerator class, located in the package simulation.dataset_generation.
+The method generate_repertoire_dataset() uses the same parameters as described above, and returns a RepertoireDataset object.
-The method `generate_repertoire_dataset()` will create a random repertoire dataset for the given parameters.
-The parameters are the same as in section 1 of this tutorial and include the number of repertoires to generate (repertoire_count), the probability distribution of sequence count per repertoire, the probability distribution of sequence lengths, labels with probabilities for any repertoire getting any of the values and the path where the resulting dataset will be stored.
 Here is a code example:

 .. highlight:: python
 .. code-block:: python